PeterCamilleri/CX16/docs/vm_sp.md

 needs to be copied to move stacks.

 Notes:
+* The system stack is naturally page aligned in page 1.
 * The pull instructions all modify the P register.
 So in any sequence that seeks to preserve that register, its pull instruction must be the last one in the sequence.
 One such sequence is shown above.